pallets-eco/flask-security/docs/features.rst

 ----------------------------
 Flask-Security provides a thin layer which integrates `authlib`_ with Flask-Security views and features (such as two-factor authentication).
-Flask-Security is shipped with support for github and google - others can be added by the application.
+Flask-Security is shipped with support for github and google - others can be added by the application (see `loginpass`_ for many examples).

 See :py:class:`flask_security.OAuthGlue`